andremann/DataHub-workshop/README.md

 ### 4. Revealing insights with Data Science techniques
 **Chairs:** Emanuele Bastianelli, Alessio Antonini
-**Abstract:** The focus of this session will be on basic Machine Learning techniques for Data Analysis.
+**Abstract:** The focus of this session will be on basic Machine Learning (ML) techniques for Data Analysis.
 We will show their application to a common dataset of interest, as well as introducing fundamental concepts to understand the quality of the analysis.
 The hands-on part will show how to use a common off-the-shelf library to perform some basic data analysis in Python.
 Presentation (30’): Basic principles of Machine Learning  (regression, classification, clusters).
 Hands-on (1h):
 2-3 ML solutions to extract useful patterns from data